RumiaGIT/pytorch-research/README.md

 /images:                                   All images used as visual aid inside the Notebook files.
 /models:                                   All models generated during certain code examples.
 00-pytorch-fundamentals-exercises.ipynb:   Exercises to practice the fundamentals.
-00-pytorch-fundamentals.ipynb:             Introduction to the fundamentals of PyTorch and Neural Networks.
+00-pytorch-fundamentals.ipynb:             Introduction to PyTorch and Neural Network fundamentals.
 01-pytorch-workflow-exercises.ipynb:       Exercises to practice the example workflow.
 01-pytorch-workflow.ipynb:                 Explanation and usage of an example PyTorch workflow.
 02-pytorch-classification.ipynb:           Explanation on classification problems in machine learning.